radin-lawrence/Creating-docker-image-from-flask-application/README.md

 ## To check:

-## Testing

 Now we can pull this image for creating docker container!
-Let's try to pull this image in [play-with-docker]() :
+Let's try to pull this image in [play-with-docker](https://labs.play-with-docker.com/) :

 ~~~sh
 docker image pull devanandts/flasktest:custom